School and Group Information

 All students should wear a name tag identifying their school or tour company's name.

 •The Gold Discovery Museum is also visited by people not on a field trip.
 Please be respectful.
-Inside students must use quiet voices, to hear the sounds and story of the gold rush's impact on people.
+Inside students must use quiet voices to hear the sounds and story of the impact of the gold rush on people.
 Do not touch exhibits or historic artifacts, unless specifically labeled to do so.

 •Do not bring food, (including chewing gum) or drinks into the park's museum or exhibit rooms.
 Running and horseplay are prohibited inside buildings and near historic structures and exhibits.

-• Please teach students to repsect our natural and cultural resources.
-Students and groups are not allowed on the Indian Grinding Rock with out an adult leader present.
-We prohibit picknicking on the rock.
+• Please teach students to respect our natural and cultural resources.
+Students and groups are not allowed in the area of the Indian Grinding Rock without an adult leader present and should NOT walk or play on the grinding rock.
+We prohibit picnicking on the rock.
 Please no climbing or playing on our Grinding Rock or other park exhibits, trees, monuments, wagons,or fences.

-• Do not pick flowers, plants or disturb any living thing or wildlife.
+• Do not pick flowers or plants or disturb wildlife or any living thing.

-• Use crosswalks, and be cautious when crossing highway 49!
+• Use crosswalks, and be cautious when crossing Highway 49!
 Please walk in a single file line when crossing on Mt.
-Murphy Road Bridge.
+Murphy Bridge.
 This bridge is also a one lane road.
 When a car approaches please make sure to have everyone bear right to allow vehicles to pass.

 You will receive a reservation confirmation as part of your reservation package.
 It contains important information.
 Please bring it with you when you visit, and present it to park staff upon arrival.